xangregg/dronetimes/README.md

 ## Preparation

-Reading Excel files is normally done with the Excel import UI but these files are simple enough for the default settings so the script is just a plain `Open` call.
+Reading Excel files is normally done with the Excel import UI, but these files are simple enough for the default settings, so the script is just a plain `Open` call.
 The column names are a bit messy, so I cleaned those up.

 ```javascript
 dt1 = Open("UASEventsNov2014-Aug2015.xls");